 When new records are created, a new number will automatically be set for each new record you create.

-Warning: Remember that this means that you're giving up control of this field to Beacon.
+Note: Remember that this means that you're giving up control of this field to Beacon.
 We'll automatically set this field for you - which means that you won't be able to set it yourself.

 Can I switch an auto-number field back to a regular number field?